elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 end
 ```

-If we save the code above in a file named "concat.ex" and compile it, Elixir will emit the following warning:
+Elixir will emit the following warning:

-    warning: this clause cannot match because a previous clause at line 2 always matches
+    concat.ex:7: warning: this clause cannot match because a previous clause at line 2 always matches

 The compiler is telling us that invoking the `join` function with two arguments will always choose the first definition of `join` whereas the second one will only be invoked when three arguments are passed: